gavinmcfarland/plugma/README.md

 # Plugma

-Plugma is a powerful command-line tool that simplifies your plugin development workflow.
+Plugma is a powerful command-line tool that simplifies your Figma plugin development workflow.
 It enables easy creation, development, and testing with features like true hot module reloading (HMR), in-browser previews, unified bundling, and .env support for environment variables.

 For full documentation see [plugma.dev](https://www.plugma.dev/).